 Fuelling and hydration are more important on an indoor trainer than when riding outdoors.

 The indoor sessions can be more intense.
 Because many turbo trainers or training programs don’t allow for freewheeling, there are no cake stops or even short stops for traffic or others to catch up.

 You need to fuel appropriately for your session.

 Heat is also an issue with indoor training.
 Unless you have a cold room, a large fan, or take it outside, you’re going to be running hotter than usual.
 This makes proper hydration even more important.

-You will be sweating more and your body will have to work much harder to radiate heat.
+You will sweat more, and your body will have to work much harder to radiate heat.
 All this requires more hydration than usual.

-More reading : How to Prevent Bonling on Long, Hard Rides
+More reading : How to Prevent Bonking on Long, Hard Rides

 Neglecting noise levels

 Indoor bike trainers are noisy.
-Even the quietest one in the market like the Tacx Neo still generates some sound, albeit relatively quieter than its competitors.
+Even the quietest one in the market, like the Tacx Neo, still generates some sound, albeit quieter than its competitors.

 You need to bear this in mind when figuring out where to put your indoor bike trainer.